This is a timely reminder to be careful you don’t get caught in an acting scam!

 Oh, and if an agent will only represent you if you use their “in-house” photographer for some headshots, then walk away.
 An agent might recommend a photographer but always shop-around and don’t consider them if they insist you use their choice.

 And sometimes they will only represent you if you take one of their courses.
 Again, walk away.
+(Legitimate agents will sometimes offer optional courses; but whether you take them or not is up to you.)

 Remember, if a legitimate agent thinks you’re good then they’ll represent you without asking for a cent.